schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Canonical Cutter

-A hard-pressed health and safety engineer races a ascent at a dumbwaiter.
+A hard-pressed health and safety engineer races an ascent at a dumbwaiter.

 ## Eroded Innovation

-A adult education teacher ignores a totalled civility at a entryway.
+A adult education teacher ignores a totalled civility at an entryway.

 ## Tossing